egenerse/master-thesis/content/introduction.typ

 We also prioritized mobile accessibility.
 Many students rely on tablets in their daily routines and often need to make quick updates to their diagrams while on the move.
 Instead of just improving the mobile browser experience, we adopted Capacitor to create native iOS and Android applications from a single codebase.
 This approach ensures consistent behavior across platforms.
 Studies confirm that mobile accessibility improves engagement and flexibility in education [@tre2023mobile].

+We also enhanced developer experience by integrating Zustand’s devtool plugin, complementing existing tools like Redux DevTools.
+Developers can now observe state transitions, identify the functions triggering updates, and track resulting changes in real time—making the development process more transparent and efficient.

 Finally, we improved real-time collaboration by integrating Yjs, a CRDT-based synchronization framework.
 CRDTs (Conflict-free Replicated Data Types) allow distributed systems to synchronize changes without conflicts, even in offline scenarios.
-With Yjs, students can collaboratively edit diagrams with consistent state and minimal latency, improving teamwork and visual communication.
+Yjs enables students to collaboratively edit diagrams in real time, ensuring consistent state and low latency, which enhances teamwork and productivity.

 In short, we reengineered Apollon to help students create better diagrams, collaborate effectively, and work seamlessly across devices—all within a modern, maintainable architecture.